complexjs/complex-engine/README.md

 <h2>Scripting</h2>
 Some Scripting code ( System, Component and Scriptobject ) is already implemented in Complex to provide some functionality to script behaviour for a player or any game object.
-For accessing the ScriptSystem you have to use the name `cx.scriptsystem` and for the component use 'cx.scriptcomponent'
+For accessing the ScriptSystem you have to use the name `cx.ScriptSystem` and for the component use 'cx.ScriptComponent'

 <pre>
 world.getSystem('cx.scriptsystem');
-entity.getComponent('cx.scriptcomponent');
+entity.getComponent('cx.ScriptComponent');
 </pre>

 <h3>Setup</h3>